claytonwramsey/fiddler/README.md

 You can also create a tuner executable.
 To do so, run `cargo build --release --bin tune`.

+Lastly, you can a "wizard" executable which finds magic numbers for move generation.
+To do so, run `cargo build --release --bin wizard`.

 Fiddler uses features from relatively new versions of Rust, so you may need to update your installation of Rust to compile Fiddler.
 To do so, you can simply invoke `rustup update && rustup upgrade`.